What is Spinal Cord Stimulation?

 SCS therapy can be a highly effective alternative to manage chronic pain when conventional therapies have been exhausted.
 For many patients it provides the following benefits:

-Spinal cord stimulation can be used to treat a variety of chronic painful spine conditions when other treatment options have failed to offer relief, including:
+Spinal cord stimulation can effectively treat a range of chronic, painful spine conditions when conventional treatments failed to offer relief, such as:

 Am I a Candidate for a Spinal Cord Stimulator Implant?